-Leading a Bible study for teens can feel intimidating, but it doesn't have to be.
-With the right tools, attitude, and a heart for growth, you can create a space where teens thrive spiritually and relationally.
+Leading a Bible study for teens can feel intimidating — but it doesn't have to be.
+With the right tools, a genuine heart for growth, and a willingness to show up consistently, you can create a space where teens thrive spiritually and relationally.

 Start with Prayer and Purpose